ieepirzy/PhySiLight-Tools/Packages/ieeLabTools/Documentation.md

 ### Working principle for `numeric()`

-The `numeric()` method is intented to massively ease the computation of errors for functions with many variables each contributing values (and possibly errors), making the partial derivatives tedious to solve by hand.
+The `numeric()` method is intended to massively ease the computation of errors for functions with many variables each contributing values (and possibly errors), making the partial derivatives tedious to solve by hand.

 To achieve this, I design the method with 2 principles in mind: